PyCQA/isort/README.md

 - Current Python Project
 - Explicitly Local (. before import, as in: from . import x)
 - Custom Separate Sections (Defined by forced_separate list in configuration file)
+- Custom Sections (Defined by sections list in configuration file)

 Inside of each section the imports are sorted alphabetically. isort automatically removes duplicate python imports, and wraps long from imports to the specified line length (defaults to 80).